Hospital dental services

 In restorative dentistry, dentists care for patients with complex problems to restore their dental function.
 Many patients have particular needs with congenital or acquired facial defects, medical problems or learning difficulties that have implications for their care.

-To work in restorative dentistry, you need to be able to manage patients with special clinical needs, using a combination of surgical, non-surgical and clinical skills.
+To work in restorative dentistry, you need to be able to manage patients with special clinical needs, using a combination of advanced surgical, non-surgical and clinical skills.
 You’ll also need technical skills to fix and remove dental prostheses and work with implant technology.
 Care involves balancing the value of technical expertise against the particular needs of patients in a constantly changing research arena.

 It is now possible to train in the specialties of endodontics, periodontics or prosthodontics.
 Once you’ve completed the relevant training programme, you can be added to the General Dental Council’s appropriate specialist list.